taosdata/TDengine/docs/en/03-get-started/08-explorer.md

 ---
-title: Deploy taosExplorer
+title: Set up taosExplorer
 sidebar_label: taosExplorer
 ---

 ## Introduction

 taosExplorer is a GUI for TDengine Enterprise.
-With taosExplorer, you can use TDengine features and manage your TDengine deployment and data sources in a convenient Web-based interface. taosExplorer is installed automatically when you install taosX.
+With taosExplorer, you can use TDengine features and manage your TDengine cluster and data sources in a convenient Web-based interface. taosExplorer is installed automatically when you install taosX.
 For more information, see [Installation Guide](../install/).

 ## Prerequisites